s23087/s23087_Inzynierka_2024/README.md

 Each of registered user will have their own database created.
 The app allow to create two types of accounts.
 One the solo one which target people working in their own organizations without employees and organization one which allow to add users and assigned role to them.

-# Prequest to run the application.
+## Prequests to run the application

 1. Setting .env for next.js project

 	For next.js application to run smoothly you need to create .env file in folder web/handler_b2b containing variables:

 <ul>
     <li>SESSION_SECRET - secret key to sign JWT token.
 Generated using command 'openssl rand -base64 32'</li>